Frequently Asked Questions

 One photographer I spoke with boasted about his/her membership to one or another photography association--does a photographer's membership to such a thing really make a difference for my Wedding?

-Talk is ever-cheap.
-Don't be impressed with meaningless emblems or with people touting them.
+Talk is cheap.
 Observe a person and his/her work.

 I've met with a photographer who's work and personality I think I like, but I'm still not quite sure about hiring him/her.
 What to do?